 Mitch sighed again.
 He leaned his elbow on the open truck window, inhaled the crisp chilly air of late March, and envisioned the last day he was there.
 A trucker dragged his wife inside the diner.
 He found Mitch’s watch in their bedroom, the one he lost several months before.
 His name was engraved in it.
 Now the wife, Diana Smithers, was one of Mitch’s mistresses.

 Constable Stan Cleary had the guy handcuffed, but the trucker managed to jump through the window.
-Mitch Restless Honor 7 could still hear the glass shattering into a million tiny pieces.
+Mitch could still hear the glass shattering into a million tiny pieces.
 He’d sat back down while Bob and Mitch’s son, Darren Hoffman, cleaned up the mess.
 Then Darren yelled at him and Bob threw a broom at him.
-He helped to clean up the glass.
+He helped clean up the glass.

 Mitch remembered the look on Bob’s face when he read the back of the watch, and it still scared him.
 It was a gift from his wife, Sue.
 “We’re just friends.”
 Both he and Sue told Bob many times.
 But he knew Bob had his doubts.
 It didn’t help the situation because Bob’s second wife chase after him like a bitch in heat.
 Mitch didn’t like Julie and was almost glad when they found her dead; floating in Lake Erie.
 Pete Hoffman murdered her, the man who raised Darren.